William Lloyd Garrison Lecture

 The talk focuses on the legacy of slavery, its continuing impact on the United States, and current issues around diversity, inclusiveness, and LGBTQ acceptance.

-This year that talk takes place in-person (masks required for attendees) on December 10 2021 at the Old South Presbyterian Church in Newburyport Massachusetts at 7 PM.
-It will be simulcast live on YouTube.
+The talk will take place in-person on Saturday, December 10 2022 at the Old South Presbyterian Church in Newburyport Massachusetts at 7 PM.

 This year’s lecture made possible through the support of the Newburyport Preservation Trust, The Newburyport Daily News, and a grant from the Mass Humanities Bridge Street fund.
 Thanks also to our presenting partners, The Museum of Old Newbury, and Amesbury’s Imagine Studios.

 Old South Church is located at 29 Federal St. The program is free and open to the public; good will offerings will be accepted to support the series.

 The Gospel According to William Lloyd Garrison: Anti-Racism and the American Truth